sublimelsp/LSP/CONTRIBUTING.md

 * Is it a feature?
 Please attach screenshots / GIFs for visual changes.

 I will try to help you get the PR in mergeable shape within a reasonable time, but it may take a few days.
-It is best if you check your Github notifications in the meantime!
+It is best if you check your GitHub notifications in the meantime!